 2. Conclusion

 As more individuals have access to smart technology in their homes, health apps and services, including telehealth solutions, will continue to become a more feasible alternative for patients who wish to remain at home but still receive great treatment.
-And, as innovation advances, global governments and laws will need to identify the most effective way to utilize new technologies while ensuring their safety and efficacy.
+As innovation advances, global governments and laws will need to identify the most effective way to utilize new technologies while ensuring their safety and efficacy.

 I found this blog to be highly informative and relevant, as it delves into the latest trends in digital technology in healthcare.
 The content is well-organized and provides a valuable overview of the key advancements shaping the future of healthcare.